truenas/documentation/content/SCALE/Virtualization/Docker.md

 ![SCALE App Deploying](/images/SCALE/SCALEAppsPiHoleDeploying.png "SCALE App Deploying")

-When the deployment is completed the continer will become active.
+When the deployment is completed the container will become active.
 If the container does not autostart, click the **START** button.

 ![SCALE App Active](/images/SCALE/AppsPiHoleActive.png "SCALE App Active")